Wyrdgirn/D3DXScreenSelector/README.md

 # Notes

-- This library are not designed to work together with other wrappers, you can try setting the path to other wrappers using the `--d3d9path` argument , but I don't guarantee it will work!
+- This library are not designed to work together with other wrappers, but it may work for some.
+- When using with other libraries, use this as the main one, load other libraries with the `--d3d9path` argument, otherwise it may not work as expected.
 - If you set the arguments more than once, the last one will be used.
 For example, if you set `--screen=1` and then `--screen=2`, the screen will be set to 2.
 - The swap effect is not set by default, it uses the selected swap effect from the game.
 - The backbuffer is not set by default, it uses the selected backbuffer from the game.
 - The screen is not set by default, it uses the selected screen from the game.
 If you select a screen that is not available, it will use the default screen from the game.
 - If you use the double or triple backbuffer, some swap effects can crash the game.
 Change --swapmode until you find one that works.
 - This wrapper have problems with the Window of the game.
 The Window remains on the main screen and the game is displayed on the selected screen.
-This is a problem with the Direct3D9 API.
 Soon I will try hooking the CreateWindow and CreateWindowEx functions to try to make the window directly from the wrapper.
+I don't know if it works but it doesn't hurt to try.
 If you know a better way to fix it, please let me know.
 - This have functions to set the screen position that are made using AI support, but I don't know if they work, the window remains on the main screen, I just leave it just in case.
 I try other methods but they don't work.
 I will try to fix it in the future.
 - This library is not perfect, it is a work in progress.
 If you find any bugs or have any suggestions, please let me know.
 - Maybe (and just maybe) I port this to Direct3D8, but I prefer to wait to fix this library first.